Skip to content ↓

 Remote Education Provision: Information for Parents

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education in lockdowns and if local restrictions require entire cohorts (or bubbles) to remain at home.
-It also explains what happens if families are required to self-isolate.
-The remote curriculum; what is taught to pupils at home.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education.
+It also explains what happens if a child is not able to attend school in exceptional circumstances.

 Remote teaching and study time each day